 For further information, please refer to the webpage: Course Reserves

-Current UCSC students, faculty, and staff may borrow laptops, and Chromebooks from the Science & Engineering Library Circulation Desk and the McHenry Library Circulation Desk.
-The S&E Library has one gaming iPad to check out.
+Current UCSC students, faculty, and staff may borrow Dell laptops and Chromebooks from the Science & Engineering Library Circulation Desk and the McHenry Library Circulation Desk.
 They are available on a first-come, first-served basis.
 They may be reserved one day in advance.
 One laptop per person may be checked out.

 Printing Your Work